Coloradohusky/CPTS451_Project/README.md

 ## Retrospective Summary
 Here's what went well:
  * Item 1: We worked collaboratively and helped each other whenever we got stuck.
- * Item 2: We learned how to use DJANGO, which is the building block of our project.
+ * Item 2: We learned more HTML so that we could actually interact with our project.
- * Item 3: We also learned how to use a Kanban board, which has helped us stay organized.
- * Item 4: We stay in constant communication so that we can get our work done on time and properly.
+ * Item 3: We stay in constant communication so that we can get our work done on time and properly.

 Here's what we'd like to improve:
  * Item 1: We want to improve the look of our website so that it is more user friendly.

 Here are changes we plan to implement in the next sprint:
- * Item 1: We want students to be able to pick from the actual list of meal plans, and not the pre-determined ones we have now
+ * Item 1: We want everything to be working from both the student and admin standpoints.
- * Item 2: We want to resolve our student account creation issues.